Elwafi-Elmehdi/mehdi4j/src/content/post/clear-terraform-cert.md

 ---
 title: "CLEAR Your Terraform Associate Certification Exam"
 publishDate: "28 Decenber 2022"
-description: "A guide about preparing for terraform certification exam"
+description: "Resources and Tips that helps you pass Terraform exam, and help you obtain your certification"
-tags: ["terraform", "cert", "prep", "study-guide"]
+tags: ["terraform", "cert", "prep", "study-guide", "automation", "iac"]
 ---

 <div align="center">